 Our expert says

-Parents and caregivers: you can help inspire healthier lives
+Parents and caregivers: helping to inspire healthier lives

-One of the best ways for children to learn how to lead healthy lives is through you.
+Nutrition is key to ensuring healthy development in children.
+One of the best ways for children to learn how to lead healthy lives is through parents and caregivers.

 - Encouraging healthy hydration